lrgresearch/gpaw-tools/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/lrgresearch/gpaw-tools.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/lrgresearch/gpaw-tools/alerts/)
 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/lrgresearch/gpaw-tools.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/lrgresearch/gpaw-tools/context:python)
 ## Introduction
-*gpaw-tools* is a bunch of higher-level user interaction python scripts for easy performing of GPAW calculations.
+*gpaw-tools* is a collection of python scripts that use ASE and GPAW for performing Density Functional Theory (DFT) calculations.
+Its aim is lowering the entry barrier and providing an easy-to-use command line and graphical user interfaces for GPAW.
 It is mostly written for new DFT users who are running codes in their own PCs or on small group clusters.

 `gpaw-tools` have:
 1. A force-field quick optimization script `quickoptimization.py` for preliminary calculations using ASAP3/OpenKIM potentials.